 When the all-polluting US and the Western world is struggling to live up to their promises to build a greener world, Meenangaadi village in Wayanad district in Kerala has already taken the great steps to become by 2020 the world's first carbon-neutral village ..

-Nestled in the Western Ghats this village of 34,000 people over 54 sq. km has been facing the worst implications of climate change, with drop in rainfall precipitation and lowering of water table, a decline in rice production and spices like cardamom, pepper, tea, coffee etc..
+Nestled in the quiet and pristine Western Ghats this village of 34,000 people of over 54 sq. km area has been facing the worst implications of climate change, with drop in rainfall precipitation and lowering of water table, a decline in rice production and spices like cardamom, pepper, tea, coffee etc..
 By 2050 AD, the average rise in temperature around this area is predicted to be around 2.5-3 deg C

 |Beena Vijayan, Meenangaadi gram panchayat president|

 taking soil samples to find the Carbon content in

 |Scenic views around Meenangaadi ..|

 The crematorium in the village now runs on LPG saving precious wood which was earlier used to burn dead bodies.
 The town has completely shifted to LED bulbs and in even envisaging starting an LED bulb manufacturing firm in the village to meet the needs (the problem of having to offset the carbon emissions from the plant would be the next problem for them).

 The MS Swaminathan Research Foundation (MSSRF) Chennai is helping the village authorities along with a group, Thanal from Trivandrum to do a soil audit and energy consumption audit in each of the houses in the village to find out how much Carbon the village emits and then offset it by their innovative actions as outlined above.